-For the eighth year in a row, CTU’s online Master of Science in Criminal Justice degree programs are ranked among the Best Online Master's in Criminal Justice Programs by U.S. News & World Report.*
+For the ninth consecutive year, CTU’s online Master of Science in Criminal Justice degree programs are ranked among the Best Online Master's in Criminal Justice Programs by U.S. News & World Report.*

 * CTU programs are ranked among U.S. News & World Report’s 2023 Best Online Programs.

 Relevant Institutional/Programmatic Accreditation

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org

 - July 25, 2023

 Estimate Tuition and Grad Date

 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

 Effective February 2023, this program is no longer available for future enrollments at the Aurora Campus.